 It’s actually really easy to see wild elephants in Thailand.
 Does that surprise you, because it definitely surprised me.
 I first came to Thailand over nine years ago, and I consider myself pretty knowledgable about traveling here.
 But I had no idea about this.
 I’ve even had people ask me where to see wild elephants, and had to tell them it’s something that just takes a lot of luck.
 A visit to Kuiburi National Park in Prachuap Khiri Khan Province changed all that.

-It’s great that so many travelers and locals today want to avoid exploitative elephant tourism and visit sanctuaries instead.
+It’s great that so many travelers and locals today want to avoid exploitative elephant tourism and visit sanctuaries instead (we also have a guide on how to book ethical elephant sanctuaries).
 But what’s even better than that, is seeing real wild elephants living completely free.
 And by visiting and supporting a place like this, you support a model of tourism that creates value for habitat conservation, which is the most important thing for the long-term survival of wild elephants in Thailand.